risor-io/risor/docs/Features.md

-len(s)            // returns the size of the string, array, hash, or set any(arr)          // true if any item in arr is truthy all(arr)          // true if all items in arr are truthy match(regex, str) // check if the string matches the regex sprintf(msg, ...) // equivalent to fmt.Sprintf keys(hash)        // returns an array of keys in the given hash delete(hash, key) // delete an item from the hash
+len(s)            // returns the size of the string, array, hash, or set any(arr)          // true if any item in arr is truthy all(arr)          // true if all items in arr are truthy sprintf(msg, ...) // equivalent to fmt.Sprintf keys(hash)        // returns an array of keys in the given hash delete(hash, key) // delete an item from the hash